Produced in Portugal

 For years we have carefully selected factories in northern Portugal, that have solid experience of producing footwear.
 Our approach has been consistent and careful in choosing a group of several factories, all of which specialise in specific types of children's footwear.
 In partnership with the factories, we have developed the foundation for stable, quality-conscious shoe manufacture with focus on natural materials.

 It's all about shoes – it's all about people.

 Before wearing new shoes for the first time, they should always be waterproofed.
 Apply 1-3 even layers of a suitable waterproofing product.
 Never apply waterproofing to wet shoes.
 Give each layer adequate time to penetrate the leather.
 Never polish shoes when they are damp – even if they are damp due to a heavy application of waterproofing.

-Ordinary wear and tear, caused by wearing and walking in your shoes and the effects of the weather, gradually reduces the efficiency of the waterproofing.
+Ordinary wear and tear, caused by everyday walking and the effects of the weather, gradually reduces the efficiency of the waterproofing.
 Depending on how frequently and under which conditions the shoes are worn, a waterproofing product should be reapplied at regular intervals.
 Leather gradually loses its oil content and a wax-based polish or oil should be applied to keep the leather supple and strong.
-We recommend leather care products, which contain wax and oils, as well as appropriate dyes to refresh the leather colour.
+We recommend leather care products that contain wax and oils, as well as appropriate dyes to refresh the color.

 Specialized shoe care

 If you want to waterproof a shoe with a metallic finish (gold or silver, etc.), make sure that the waterproofing product you use is suitable for this type of finish.
 You should also retreat shoes every time the leather has been damp or wet, and in connection with polishing.